cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The assumption that this problem is hard was first introduced in {{BB04}}.
 Since then, there have been a number of cryptanalytic studies that have reduced the security of the assumption below that implied by the group instantiation (for example, {{BG04}} and {{Cheon06}}).
-In summary, the attacks reduce the security of the group instantation by log_2(Q) bits.
+In summary, the attacks reduce the security of the group instantiation by log_2(Q) bits.

 As an example, suppose that a group instantiation is used that provides 128 bits of security.
 Then an adversary with access to a Q-sDH oracle and makes Q=2^20 queries can reduce the security of the instantiation by log_2(2^20) = 20 bits.

 Notice that it is easy to instantiate a Q-sDH oracle using the OPRF functionality that we provide.
 A client can just submit sequential queries of